FOREX-Dollar slips as German bund yields strengthen euro

-The market was watching Tuesday's U.S. mid-term elections, whose outcome may well usher in an era of divided government in Washington that could foil big social spending plans by Democrats.
+Traders kept an eye on U.S. midterm elections, whose outcome may usher in an era of divided government in Washington that would likely foil big social spending plans by Democrats.

 A steady climb in German bond yields weakened the dollar on expectations of further European Central Bank tightening, which cut the spread with Treasury yields, said Marc Chandler, chief market speculation at Bannockburn Global Forex.